 - About Us

-Hannah Strasser, daughter of Tim and Kathy Strasser, will be a freshman at Purdue University where she will study Agricultural Economics.
+Lorelei Seip, daughter of Scott Seip and Cheryl Seip, will be a freshman at Purdue University in the fall where she will study animal science.

 Receiving renewal scholarships from the Irving E. Manning Scholarship Fund are:

 Benjamin W. Bennington, a 2009 graduate and son of Shelly and Paul Amich, attends Indiana State University.